daneroo/dotfiles/README.md

 - Code Modernization
   - [ ] Enhance `checkBrew.go` to separate formulae and casks
+    - [ ] Enhance brewDeps text file format to jsonc or yaml
+    - [ ] Detect and propose removing unused taps
   - [ ] Migrate bash scripts to Go
     - [ ] Determine file structure (one file may no longer be enough)
     - [ ] Port `installDotLinks.sh` to Go